Wye College: Wye College Beagles

 Simon Block, Lay Sheriff, Wye College's beagles led the Lord Mayor's Parade through the City of London.
 They were accommodated the night before at Knightsbridge Barracks.

 Wye College Beagles achieved national prominence in 2001 when Animal Liberation Front activists raided their kennels and took approximately 47 of the pack.
 It was reported the beagles had only caught one hare in the previous year.

 In popular culture

+In the 1992 Darling Buds of May episode Stranger at the Gates, Pop Larkin's visit to the Kent County Council's offices is filmed at the college.

 2007 television drama Cape Wrath includes scenes filmed at Wye College.
 The Old Lecture Theatre's steeply tiered, student-proof oak benches masquerade as a London academic institution.

 Alumni and staff

 Agricola Club

 The Wye College Agricola Club is an association of former students and staff of the college.
 It was founded in 1901 for the South Eastern Agricultural College, and from 1951 to 1995 was named the Wye College Agricola Club and Swanley Guild.
 From 2000 to 2009 it formed part of Imperial College's Imperial Alumni, but as of 2020 is an independent entity with some 3,000 members.
 The club publishes an annual journal, Wye: The Journal of The Wye College Agricola Club.